 As I mentioned earlier, lawyers know that the assumptions juries and judges make about their clients can matter very much.
 In higher profile cases, where the media is involved, there’s also the matter of a client’s public image, and the assumptions that that very public ‘court’ will make.
 So, some attorneys work with their clients and suggest certain kinds of dress.
 We see examples of this in many novels; I’ll just mention two.
 In both Helen Fitzgerald’s The Cry and Sylvie Granotier’s The Paris Lawyer, there’s a plot thread that involves a character who’s on trial.
 In the former, it’s Joanna Lindsay; in the latter, the defendant is Myriam Villetreix.
 There are many differences between the cases, but both have become very public.
 And in both cases, the defendant has already gotten an awful lot of negative attention in the press.
 It’s going to be very important for both women to make as good an impression as they can when they’re in court.
 So each gets advice about what to wear.
 And in the case of The Paris Lawyer, we learn that it’s not just clients who go through this.
 Myriam Villetreix’s attorney, Catherine Monsigny, wants to be taken seriously as a competent and capable attorney.
 So she’s quite careful about the way she dresses, too.

 Of course, it’s not just clothing that causes people to make assumptions.
 Many, many other factors go into that split-second decision people make about what you’re like and what to assume about you.
 Sometimes those decisions end up being correct, and sometimes not.
 Either way, they’re interesting.

-*NOTE: The title of this post is a line from Bob Dylan’s My Back Pages.
+*NOTE: The title of this post is a line from Cameo’s Back and Forth.